Bridgeport, Connecticut: Museums and zoos

 The Greater Bridgeport metropolitan area is home to the Maritime Aquarium in Norwalk, 30 minutes from downtown Bridgeport.
-One of the two aquariums in Connecticut, the aquarium focuses on Long Island Sound as well as creatures and convervation efforts from around the world.
+One of the two aquariums in Connecticut, the aquarium focuses on Long Island Sound as well as creatures and conservation efforts from around the world.

 Historic districts

 Bridgeport has five local historic districts, where exterior changes to structures are under the control of two Historic District Commissions: